Sacred Harp Singing in Ohio

 Welcome to the Ohio Sacred Harp homepage, the headquarters for Sacred Harp information in Ohio.
 Sacred Harp singing is traditional religious folk music sung a cappella (no instruments) in four parts from The Sacred Harp, a tunebook printed in shape notes.
 The book was originally compiled in 1844 and has been continuously in print since then.
 If you are new to Sacred Harp singing, feel free to drop by to listen or join in.
 Beginning singers are always welcome and musical reading ability is not a requirement.
 At a Sacred Harp singing, there is no admission charge, no choir director, no rehearsal, no performance, no membership - just singing.
 To find a group or event near you, follow the links below.

-The 2016 Ohio State Convention is hosted by the Dayton Area Sacred Harp group and will take place March 5-6 at Golden Gate Park in Brookville.
+The 2017 Ohio State Convention is hosted by the Cincinnati Sacred Harp group and will take place at First Lutheran Church in downtown Cincinnati.
+Details to come soon.

 Ohio Local Singing Groups